Serveny/mixxx-traktor-s5-mapping/README.md

 - ✅ Reverse engineered Traktor S5 HID mapping
 - ✅ Created basic TypeScript code foundation & types
-- ✅ Working components: Loop encoder
+- ✅ Working components: Loop encoder, crossfader, cue button, play button

 ## How to use

 1. Install dev dependencies: `npm install`
+2. Check if the files referenced to in tsconfig.json exits or change paths to your mixxx files folder
-2. Add symlink from `../attic/mappings/controllers/`to your mixxx controllers folder (f.e: `/home/[user]/software/mixxx/res/controllers`)
+3. Add symlink from `../attic/mappings/controllers/`to your mixxx controllers folder (f.e: `/home/[user]/software/mixxx/res/controllers`)
-3. Build JS: `vite build` (The buildscript will copy the builded JS into the controllers folder)
+4. Build JS: `vite build` (The buildscript will copy the builded JS into the controllers folder)

 Mixxx debug command on linux: `mixxx --controller-debug`